3 health conditions increase risk of liver damage if you drink, study says

 (CNN) — Drinking alcohol if you have a large belly or diabetes more than doubles the risk of serious liver damage, while having high blood pressure and drinking nearly doubles the risk, a new study found.

-That’s important news to consider this Super Bowl Sunday, said Dr. Andrew Freeman, director of cardiovascular prevention and wellness at National Jewish Health in Denver, Colorado, who was not involved in the study.
+Those are important health risks to consider, said Dr. Andrew Freeman, director of cardiovascular prevention and wellness at National Jewish Health in Denver, Colorado, who was not involved in the study.

-“People are going to do exactly what they shouldn’t do, and poison themselves during the Super Bowl,” Freeman said.
-“Particularly during big football games, people will eat things like hot dogs, sausage, bacon, pepperoni and ham — and these processed meats are in the same category as cigarettes for cancer risk.
+“People are going to do exactly what they shouldn’t do, and poison themselves,” Freeman said.
+“Particularly during big (sports events), people will eat things like hot dogs, sausage, bacon, pepperoni and ham — and these processed meats are in the same category as cigarettes for cancer risk.

 “When you’re eating all these highly processed, high fat, high sugar foods, insulin goes into overdrive, which creates insulin resistance, then excess blood sugar, and then fatty liver,” Freeman added.
 “Then if you’re drinking on top of it, it just amplifies the risk.”